AliciaBytes/aliciabytes.com/README.md

 Different parts of this repository are licensed under different licenses.
 For a general rule:

 - Website content in `*.md` or `*.mdx` files is licensed under the [CC BY](https://creativecommons.org/licenses/by/4.0/) license.
-- Source code of the website in `*.astro` files is licensed under the [MIT License](https://spdx.org/licenses/MIT.html)
+- Source code of the website in `*.astro` or `*.css` files is licensed under the [MIT License](https://spdx.org/licenses/MIT.html)

-Specific content might mention a different license though which overrides the above.
+This doesn't apply to items not created by me or which explicitly mention a different license, they all have their own license, please check the respective details.